 Please note that unfortunately complaints in relation to your exam centre will not be accepted for consideration after the above closing date.

 If you believe that we have not applied our procedures properly when you receive your exam result, you can follow the mitigating circumstances appeals process.

 You can amend or even withdraw your exam entry up until the standard exam entry closing date for that exam session.
 We can then either arrange to refund the exam fee to you or hold the money on your account for payment for the next exams you take.
 After the standard entry deadline, your examination entry fees are not refundable or transferable.

 If you cannot sit an exam that you have booked to sit, you will be marked absent.
 This will not affect the marks of other exams you may have entered to sit and you can sit the exam you missed at the next available examination session.

 It is not possible for you to withdraw an exam entry after the standard entry closing date.

-Exam withdrawals will only be considered under the most extenuating circumstances, and where supported by documentary evidence; minor illnesses or normal expected workloads cannot be considered.
-Any supporting documents should be sent to firstname.lastname@example.org by 13 March for the March session.
+Centre based exam withdrawals will only be considered under the most extenuating circumstances, and where supported by documentary evidence; minor illnesses or normal expected workloads cannot be considered.
+Any supporting documents should be sent to firstname.lastname@example.org by 22 September 2021.